ndujar/react-wave/README.md

 # react-wave
 A react app for visualizing sine signals

-This app uses React to visualize a sine function under the effect of the following modifiable parameters:
+This app uses React and Bootstrap to render a sine function under the effect of the following modifiable parameters:

 -Frequency (in Hz)